unlock-protocol/docs/docs/governance/the-unlock-token/the-path-to-udt.md

 ---
+title: The Path to UDT
 description: >-
   Our Unlock Discount Tokens will ensure the self-sustainability and full decentralization of the Unlock Protocol.
-This doc explains the steps to reach a point where UDT are live on mainnet.
+This doc explains the steps to taken to get UDT are live on mainnet and the steps being taken to fully decentralize the protocol.
 ---

 # The Path to UDT!